Cryptocoders-wtf/assetstore-contract/docs/README.md

-# Decentralized Autonomous Marketplace of on-chain digital assets
+# On-Chain Asset Store, Composer and Decentralized Autonomous Marketplace

 This is the summary document, which describes the vision & mission of this project and technologies and methods we are building, such as SVG compression, on-chain asset strore, crowd-Minting and Draw2Earn app.